Process Improvement > Introduction to DMAIC

 - Patterns (repeating cycles)

 A loan processor noticed approval times spiked every Monday.
 Root cause?
-Weekend applications queued up, overwhelming Monday morning staff.
-Solution: Stagger Monday start times.
+Weekend applications piled up and overwhelmed Monday morning staff.
+Solution: stagger Monday start times.

-Scatter Diagrams: Explore relationships between variables.
-Plot one factor against another to spot correlations.
+Scatter Diagrams: Plot one factor against another to spot correlations.

-Example: Plot “training hours” against “error rates” for new employees.
-Strong negative correlation revealed 20+ hours training dramatically reduced errors - justifying investment in comprehensive onboarding.
+Example: Plotting “training hours” against “error rates” for new employees showed a strong negative correlation - 20+ hours of training dramatically cut errors, justifying the investment in thorough onboarding.

 Match technique to problem complexity: